splunk/public-o11y-docs/gdi/appmesh/appmesh.md

 ## Description

-The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `appmesh` monitor by using the SignalFx Smart Agent Receiver.
+The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `appmesh` monitor for the Smart Agent Receiver.

 Use this integration to report metrics from AWS AppMesh Envoy Proxy.